X-I-A/xia-tutorial-api-01-01/Readme.md

 ## Start with example

-Please clone and deployed the example code (see [installation guide](tutorial/install.md) for instruction).
+Please clone and deploy the example code (see [installation guide](tutorial/install.md) for instruction).

 Or just visiting the already deployed [online version](https://xia-tutorial-api-01-01-srspyyjtqa-ew.a.run.app/order)